supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Magnetic-Disk/Disk Structure and Performance.md

 - **Data Transfer Rate** has nothing to do with the track size or sector size.
 It is a measure of how much data that is read or write for a considered time frame.

 > [!doubt]
-> Transfer Time is different from Data Transfer Rate
+> Transfer Time is different from Data Transfer Rate?
+Yes

 Average Rotational delay  = ${} \frac{1}{2} \ast {}$ Time taken for one rotation
-It is also called as Average Latency
+It is also called as Average Latency.

 If a disk rotates with $x$ rotations per minute (RPM), then the time taken for 1 rotation is ${} \frac{60}{x} {}$ seconds.